How To Build Your Own Multi-Hyphen Career

 Does this sound too good to be true?
-We talked with three inspiring multi-hyphenate women who have made this approach to their work and life a reality.
+We talked with three inspiring women with a multi-hyphen career who have made this approach to their work and life a reality.

 Knowing that she wasn’t suited to a traditional office job, and looking for ways to satisfy her magpie-tendencies, Siobhan has worked hard to established herself as a photographer and uses the family home to host AirBnB guests.